The Ultimate Guide to Fair Use and Copyrights for Filmmakers

 - Effect of the use upon the potential market for or value of the copyrighted work (will the use hurt the original copyright holder’s ability to make money from the work that was copied?).

 The thing that makes fair use so difficult is that it’s not a clear-cut law.
-It’s relatively open to interpretation, and unless you’re actually sued or challenged, you may never know 100% whether your use adheres to the law or not.
-And if taken to court, it’s the ruling judge’s discretion based on his or her own interpretation of the law.
+It’s relatively open to interpretation.
+Unless you’re actually sued or challenged, you may never know 100% whether your use adheres to the law or not.
+In court, it’s the ruling judge’s discretion based on his or her own interpretation of the law.

 These four factors boil down into two important questions: